bcrist/footlang/doc/src/arrays/strings.md

 * A hex unicode codepoint symbol, starting with `U+` and followed by 1-6 hex digits
 	* Will be encoded using the canonical (i.e. shortest possible) UTF8 encoding.
 	* The `U` and hex digits `A`-`F` are case-insensitive.
+	* Unicode escapes should generally be preferred over embedding UTF-8 codepoints directly in string literals.
 * An equals character (`=`) followed by a base64-encoded string
 	- Any of the RFC-standardized base64 variants are valid:
 		- `A`-`Z` represent code units 0-25